storlien/it3212-data-driven-software/README.md

-# it3212-data-powered-software
+# it3212-data-driven-software
-Assignments in the course IT3212 Data-powered Software
+Assignments in the course IT3212 Data-Driven Software